440 Huntington Avenue

 - Hometown: Tehran, Iran

-- Field of Study: Computational Biology
+- Field of Study: Causal inference methods in computational biology

 - PhD Advisor: Olga Vitek